rdkit/rdkit/Docs/Book/GettingStartedInPython.rst

 Writing sets of molecules
 =========================

-Multiple molecules can be written to a file using an :api:`rdkit.Chem.rdmolfiles.SDWriter` object:
+Multiple molecules can be written to a file using an :py:class:`rdkit.Chem.rdmolfiles.SDWriter` object:

 >>> w = Chem.SDWriter('data/foo.sdf')
 >>> for m in mols: w.write(m)